 You can see the fault and learn more about it by visiting the Earthquake Trail, a 0.6-mile self-guided wheelchair accessible loop along the faultline.
 Accompanying exhibits help to explain plate tectonics.
 Allow about 30 minutes.

-Or join a ranger for a guided walk around the Earthquake Trail at 10:30 am on most Saturdays.
-Check in at the Bear Valley Visitor Center for details.
+Or join a ranger for a guided walk around the Earthquake Trail on select days.
+Check out the current schedule of ranger-guided programs for more details.

 Check out some interesting facts about the San Andreas Fault: